Resources

 The department provides several career education initiatives that schools may access, including:

-- Head – a program that provides support for school-based apprenticeships and traineeships
+- Head Start(opens in a new window) – a program that provides support for school-based apprenticeships and traineeships

 Parent communication